solana-developers/solana-depin-examples/led-switch/README.md

 ## Install Node on the Raspberry Pi:

-We want to use js so we can easily use the solana web3 library.
+We want to use js so we can easily use the Solana web3 library.

 1. Type the command:
 ```console